lejacobroy/aerials-downloader/README.md

 # aerials-downloader

 This little python snippet allows you to download all the new Sonoma Aerials so they are available to shuffle.

 You can also select Categories and Subcategories of video to download, and download them in parallel.

 ### warning, if you download all the video files in 4KSDR240FPS, it will take 65 GB of space.

 To use:

-- Download app.py and requirements.txt to a known folder (desktop recommended for ease of use).
-- Open your Terminal.
-- `cd ~/Desktop`
+- Clone the repository
 - `pip install -r requirements.txt`
 - `sudo python3 app.py`

-- Optional: to download more than one in parallel update the environment variable DOWNLOAD_THREADS.
+Optional: to download more than one in parallel update the environment variable DOWNLOAD_THREADS.

-- For example to set to five: `sudo -E DOWNLOAD_THREADS=5 python3 app.py`
+For example to set to five: `sudo -E DOWNLOAD_THREADS=5 python3 app.py`

 ## screenshot
 ![Alt text](/aerials-downloader.png?raw=true "aerials-downloader")